Skip to main content

 🧣 Simple Layering Tips

-Start with a base.
-Light cotton, bamboo, or thermal tops help retain warmth close to the skin while allowing breathability.
-This first layer should feel soft and invisible—like a second skin that regulates temperature gently.
+Start with a base layer.
+Light cotton, bamboo, or thin thermal tops work best because they hold warmth close to the skin while still allowing airflow.
+This layer should feel soft and almost unnoticeable, quietly helping your body regulate temperature instead of trapping heat aggressively.

 🍂 Why Layering Fits November’s Mood